AHasnain3/ahasnain3.github.io/README.md

 I report directly to [**Chuck Thorpe**](https://www.clarkson.edu/people/chuck-thorpe), a pioneer in robotics, who serves as my mentor on this research.

+**Decision Processes Lab at Georgia Tech:**

+At Georgia Tech, I conduct research in the Decision Processes Lab, reporting directly to [**Rick Thomas**](https://psychology.gatech.edu/people/rick-thomas), the lab PI.
+I contribute to the **HyGENE** model of hypothesis generation—turning cognitive theory into working code and experiments.
+My work includes implementing model components, running simulation/parameter sweeps, evaluating fit to human data, and building clean analysis/visualization pipelines to make the model easier to test and extend.
 ---

 ## Projects